tenacke/llm-evaluator/README.md

 Authors: [Emre Kılıç](https://github.com/tenacke), [Kristina Trajkovski](https://github.com/kristinatrajkovski), [Bilge Kaan Güneyli](https://github.com/kaanguneyli)

 The LLM Evaluator.
-An evaluator model which analyses and scores of a LMM in terms of their performance in summarization task.
+An evaluator model which analyses and scores an LMM in terms of their performance in the summarization task.

 ## Dataset

 #### SummEval

 We use [SummEval](https://github.com/Yale-LILY/SummEval) project in our tests.
-It uses the CNN and Daily Mail stories as data source.
+It uses the CNN and Daily Mail stories as data sources.
 The summaries of the stories are created by different LLMs and annotated by human evaluators.
-To recreate the dataset follow the instructions:
+To recreate the dataset, follow the instructions:

 1. Download CNN Stories and Daily Mail Stories from [here](https://cs.nyu.edu/~kcho/DMQA/).
 2. Create a cnndm directory and unpack downloaded files into the directory.